-If you're considering or are in the midst of a divorce, keep reading to learn more about four common types of divorce and what each could mean for you and your spouse.
+The type of divorce you have is typically determined by how willing you are your spouse are to work together during the divorce process, as opposed to going to battle in court.
+If you're considering or are in the midst of a divorce, make sure you learn more about four common types of divorce and what each could mean for you and your spouse.

 A limited divorce is similar to a legal separation, but it's not allowed in some states.
 Usually, couples who need to arrange their finances and settle other issues will choose a limited divorce to give them time to figure out the details before the divorce becomes final.
 As in a legal separation, you and your spouse can't live together or be intimate with each other (or anyone else for that matter) while you go through this type of divorce.

 A limited divorce, also known as a legal separation, is a situation in which a couple's trial separation is supervised by the court.